Innovation platform

 Objective

 A research group at Lund University has recently patented three novel biomarkers that indicate how testosterone affects the body.
-However, reliable diagnostic methods and clinical guidelines are required.
 This project aims to bridge that gap by developing standardized analysis methods for these markers, including INSL3 and three additional key indicators, ensuring that they can be used effectively in clinical settings.

 Potential Impact

-By integrating advanced diagnostic testing into fertility care, this initiative has the potential to redefine how infertility is managed—not just as a reproductive challenge, but as a key predictor of broader health risks.
-This could transform fertility clinics into preventive healthcare hubs, allowing for early disease detection and personalized treatment strategies that extend far beyond fertility alone.
+By integrating advanced diagnostic testing into patient care, this initiative has the potential to redefine how TD is managed—not just as a reproductive challenge, but as a key predictor of broader health risks.
+This could contribute to developing a precision medicine concept in treating males with testosterone and also transform fertility clinics into preventive healthcare hubs, allowing for early disease detection and personalized treatment strategies that extend far beyond fertility alone.
+The new method will not only enable us to measure testosterone activity in males but can even be applied in women and children in whom measuring testosterone levels is a huge challenge.

 WORK GROUP